'Rollercoaster' ride for Zimbabwe women's cricket

 Fluctuating fortunes

-The Lady Chevrons missed out on the 2019 World T20 global qualifiers when Zimbabwe Cricket was suspended by the International Cricket Council for government interference on the eve of their departure.
+The Lady Chevrons missed out on the 2019 World T20 global qualifiers when Zimbabwe Cricket was suspended by the International Cricket Council (ICC) for government interference on the eve of their departure.

-Then 2020 seemed a wasted year with inactivity because of Covid-19 and their trip to the global qualifying stage for the 50-over Women's World Cup being called last July as the tournament was postponed.
+Then 2020 seemed a wasted year with inactivity because of Covid-19 and their trip to the global qualifying stage for the 50-over Women's World Cup being called off in July last year as the tournament was postponed.

 Musonda still recalls the last-minute cancellation of their trip to the global T20 qualifier in Scotland in 2019, having hosted and won the African qualifier.